-While data analytics is essential in helping identify and maximise opportunity, it can also help businesses rapidly identify and resolve issues.
+While data analytics is essential in helping identify and maximise opportunities, it can also help businesses rapidly identify and resolve issues.
 A business can, for instance, identify where an operational bottleneck is occurring, and take proactive steps to rectify it.

 Where do you fit in?

-In 2017, as data analytics becomes more and more sophisticated, organisations are finding all kinds of new ways to embrace their data, structured or unstructured.
+As data analytics becomes more and more sophisticated, organisations are finding all kinds of new ways to embrace their data, structured or unstructured.
 Tap into the data you already have and open up a whole world of valuable new insights.